chrissavage2300/Bread-Proofing-Box/README.md

 * PID 1 will control the heater
 * Maybe have the heater fan run at 100% all the time and just be on/off control.
   * Control Strategy
+  1) PWM Will vary the heater to accommodate a set temperature.
+  2) Heater Fan will Turn on or off depending on if its needed or not.
+So, if the heater is ramping up, the fan will come on.
+This suggests really long loop refresh times, maybe 10 seconds should be good.
+Its a small box.